AndreiBertescu/Processing-Applets/README.md

 **Logic_Game_V2**: An upgraded version of the first Logic_Game; it has a proper worksheet where you can place a lot more IO ports and other chips.
 The worksheet can now be resized and moved, and the logic chips now have a 'BigPort', which you can use to connect all the wires associated with it.

-**Lorentz_System**: A simulation of a beautiful Lorentz system, which has been mirrored to resemble a butterfly.

 **Mandel_Bulb**: An applet which can generate variations of the Mandelbulb.
 [Wikipedia Link](https://en.wikipedia.org/wiki/Mandelbulb)

 <img src="https://github.com/AndreiBertescu/Processing-Applets/assets/126001291/af7692c1-5202-4248-96a6-cfb551b3cb33" height="350">